djshampz904/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - Note: the output is printed in the same order as the file
 - Note: the arguments are passed as strings
 ### <a href="">5-to_integer.js</a>
+- this file prints an integer if the first argument passed is an integer
+- Usage: `./5-to_integer.js 89`
+- Output: `89`
+- Note: the output is printed in the same order as the file
+- Note: the argument is passed as a string
+### <a href="">6-multi_languages_loop.js</a>